 The Building Capacity in Long-term Care project is a national initiative to address the acute labour shortages in the long-term care sector exacerbated by the COVID-19 pandemic.

 As part of the project, CICan is collaborating with colleges and institutes from across the country to develop and implement the Supportive Care Assistant Program, a fully subsidized micro-certificate to attract and rapidly train new long-term care workers.

-CICan is also working with its members, provinces and territories, employers, workers’ organizations, and other stakeholders to create National Occupational Standards for the supportive care sector.
-These standards will serve as a reference point to help employees, employers, and educators understand what workers need to know to succeed in different roles.
+CICan is also working with its members, provinces and territories, employers, workers’ organizations, and other stakeholders to create a national occupational standard for the personal care provider role (PSW, HCA, etc.).
+This standard will serve as a reference point to help employees, employers, and educators understand what workers need to know to succeed in their roles.

 The Supportive Care Assistant Program